-We are leveraging our expertise in metabolic pathways to discover, validate, develop and commercialize a pipeline of novel drug candidates with a focus in cancer.
-In April 2010, and subsequently amended in October 2011, we entered into a collaboration agreement with Celgene Corporation, or Celgene, focused on cancer metabolism.
+We are leveraging our expertise in metabolic pathways to discover, validate, develop and potentially commercialize a pipeline of novel drug candidates with a focus in cancer and rare genetic disorders of metabolism.
+In April 2010, and subsequently amended in October 2011 and July 2014, we entered into a collaboration agreement with Celgene Corporation, or Celgene, focused specifically on cancer metabolism.
 Under the collaboration, we are leading discovery, preclinical and early clinical development for all cancer metabolism programs.
 The discovery phase of the collaboration expires in April 2015, subject to Celgene s option to extend the discovery phase for up to one additional year.

 Celgene has the option to obtain exclusive rights for the further development and commercialization of certain of these programs, and we will retain rights to the others.
-For the programs that Celgene chooses to license, we may elect to participate in a portion of sales activities for the medicines from such programs in the United States.
+For the programs that Celgene chooses to license, we may elect to participate in a portion of sales and other commercialization activities for the medicines from such programs in the United States.
 In addition, for certain of these programs, we may elect to retain full rights to develop and commercialize medicines from these programs in the United States.
 In January 2014, we elected to exercise our option to retain development and commercialization rights to AG-120 in the United States.
 In June 2014, Celgene elected to exercise its option to an exclusive global license for development and commercialization of AG-221.
-Through June 30, 2014, we have received approximately \$161.2 million in payments from Celgene and \$50.3 million in equity investments under our agreements with Celgene.
-Outside of our collaboration, Celgene also purchased 294,800 shares of our common stock in our follow-on public offering in April 2014 for gross proceeds to us of \$13.0 million.
-We are also eligible to receive an additional extension payment, payments upon the successful achievement of specified milestones, reimbursements for certain development expenses and royalties on any product sales.
+Through September 30, 2014, we have received approximately \$161.2 million in payments from Celgene and \$62.7 million in equity investments under our agreements with Celgene.
+We are also eligible to receive an additional extension payment, if Celgene opts to extend the discovery phase, payments upon the successful achievement of specified milestones, reimbursements for certain development expenses and royalties on any product sales.